 Support Medical Aid in Dying legislation for the terminally ill in Ohio.

-The following is the letter that will be generated when you click the "Start Writing" button on the right.
+The following is the letter that will be generated and sent to your Ohio legislators when you click the "Start Writing" button on the right.
 You may also add your thoughts.
-You can read Jacqueline Emch's Obituary before sending your email.

-Currently, nine states, along with the District of Columbia, have Medical Aid in Dying laws.
-They allow a mentally capable, terminally-ill adult with less than six months to live to request, and obtain a prescription from their doctor to end their life peacefully at the time and place of their choosing.
+Currently, ten states, and the District of Columbia, allow access to Medical Aid in Dying.
+They allow a mentally capable, terminally ill adult with less than six months to live to request and obtain a prescription from their doctor to end their life peacefully at the time and place of their choosing.

-The bill includes stringent safeguards that have proven effective, with no abuse cases, in the many years of experience with medical aid in dying laws in these states.
+The bill includes a multi-step eligibility process along with stringent safeguards that have proven effective.
+There are no documented abuse cases in the many years of experience with Medical Aid in Dying laws in these states.

 This is very patient-directed.
 Only the patient can make the request, qualify for it, and decide if and when to use the prescription.
 Two doctors must verify a terminal diagnosis with less than six months to live, that the request is voluntary, and that the patient is mentally capable of making the decision.
 The person must also be able to take the medication on their own.

-Seven in ten Ohioans, including me, believe that terminally ill people should have the option of Medical Aid in Dying according to a May 2018 survey of Ohio voters.
-Though these people want to live, this law would give them comfort and peace of mind when facing their death.
+Seven in ten Ohioans, including me, believe that terminally ill people should have the option of Medical Aid in Dying, according to a May 2018 survey of Ohio voters.
+Though these people want to live, this law would give them comfort and peace of mind when facing their imminent death.
 Currently, one in five Americans has access to this option.
-It's time for Ohio to have this legal option too.
+It's time for Ohio to have this legal option too!